openair-collective/openair-violet/Code/WebApp/README.md

 ## How to setup the production environment

->**Note:** you can only deploy the PWA to the live link if you are logged in with my account currently - please do not try to deploy yet.
+> **Note**: you can only deploy the PWA to the live link if you are logged in with my account currently - please do not try to deploy yet.
 > Eventually we will migrate to a dedicated account and server for this, but for now, you can upload to the github, and i will deploy to the live link.

     1. `cd OpenAir-Violet`